 There is no right or wrong when it comes to making a salad.
 However, classic salad shirazi doesn't contain any herbs but dried mint.
 You can add fresh herbs such as parsley or cilantro if desired, but it's not going to be the classic.

-- This cucumber and tomato salad salad is best served chilled.
+- This Persian salad is best served chilled.
 Make it a couple of hours ahead of time and refrigerate it so the vegetables absorb the flavors of the dressing.
-Sometimes, vegetables starts releasing their juice and that's fine.
+Sometimes, vegetables starts releasing their juice and that’s fine.

 - To make this recipe you need to use seedless cucumbers or ones with very small seeds like Persian or English cucumbers.
 These cucumbers also have very delicate skin so no peeling is needed.